colincorkerton/tomandvan.com/src/pages/index.md

 subheading: 'Van Sizes are:'
 mainpitch:
   title: Why Tom and Van
-  description: |
+  description: >
-    While your items are in Tom's care they are fully insured.
+    While your items are in Tom's care they are protected by comprehensible insurance.

     Tom is a man of his word.
 He does what he says at the price that he quotes.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  We operate mainly in the Chester area but often on long distance nation wide deliveries and collections.
 intro:
   blurbs:
     - image: /img/coffee.png